lekevin/kevsweb/README.md

 </p>

 <p align="center">
-*still testing for website compatability so sorry if it looks messy on your browser*
+*still testing for website compatibility so sorry if it looks messy on your browser*
 </p>

 ![website](https://github.com/lekevin/kevsweb/blob/main/public/website.gif)